RobinTT69/e-z-screenshot-linux/README.md

 To fix this go back to the cloudflare rule you made.
 Tick the box that says "Preserve query string".
 Also, purge all cache if you have any.
 Now try the embed.

 - **I need to change my domain!
 I need to change my api key!**
-Run the script and this time add the -A and -D arguements, just like you did the first time you used the script.
+Run the script and this time add the -a and -d arguements, just like you did the first time you used the script.

 # Disclaimer